Marchosias: In popular culture

 In Myriad Colors Phantom World, Marchosias is a phantom that the main character summons to combat other phantoms.

 In the Doctor Who audio play Minuet in Hell, the alien Psionovores adopt the form of Marchosias to trick the story's villain into believing he is making a pact with Hell.

+In the Cult of the Lamb Woolhaven DLC, Marchosias is represented as an atheistic cult leader bent on destroying gods and their followers.